-As the Lord Jesus is on His last journey to Jerusalem, He passes by a city called Jericho, located near the Dead Sea.
+As Jesus is on His last journey to Jerusalem, on the way to the Cross, He passes by a city called Jericho, located near the Dead Sea.
 At that time, the city was in a region known for immorality and violence.
 Nonetheless, Jesus was about to take that road up to Jerusalem, where He would arrive on Palm Sunday.
-The miracle we read about in this Gospel was one of the last miracles Christ performed before His crucifixion.
+The miracle we read about in this Gospel was one of the last miracles Christ performed before His Crucifixion.
 His encounter with a blind man teaches us about faith, restoration, and the mercy of God.

-As Jesus approached Jericho, the blind man was sitting by the roadside begging, and hearing a large group passing by, he asked what the commotion was, and he was told, "Jesus of Nazareth is passing by."
-The blind man suffered from poverty and ostracization since there was no social care for blind people in that time and place.
+As Jesus approached Jericho, the blind man was sitting by the roadside begging.
+As he heard a large group passing by, he asked what the commotion was, and he was told, "Jesus of Nazareth is passing by."
+The blind man, like others in his condition during that time and in that society, suffered from poverty and alienation.
+There was no social care for blind people at that time and place.
 He could not work or provide for himself, so his physical disability left him with few options except to beg for a living.
-However, his physical blindness did not stop his spiritual insight from awakening nor the eyes of the soul from perceiving.
+However, he was not blind in the spiritual eyes of his heart.
+His physical blindness did not stop his spiritual insight from awakening nor the eyes of the soul from perceiving.
 When he heard that it was Jesus who was passing by, he cried out, "Jesus, Son of David, have mercy on me!"

 The blind man had heard about the Lord and, with faith and hope, addressed Him as "Son of David," which is a Messianic title.
-In other words, he addresses the Lord as the Messiah, the Anointed One who had come to save God's people.
-When the blind man cries out, he is already making a statement of faith - first, by recognizing that Jesus is the Messiah, and secondly, by the very act of calling out to Him, since he believed Jesus could heal him.
-In this way - that is, with faith - he is already beginning to see spiritually, even while being physically blind.
+In other words, he addresses the Lord as the Messiah, the Anointed One (in Greek, o Xριστός) who had come to save God's people.
+When the blind man cries out, he is already making a statement of faith.
+He is recognizing that Jesus is the Messiah.
+He is also demonstrating faith that Jesus could heal him, and that is what he asks for.
+And by the very act of calling out to Him, since he believed Jesus could heal him.
+Therefore, with faith and hope, he is already beginning to see spiritually, even while being physically blind.

-The blind man also uses the words "have mercy on me" ($\epsilon\lambda\epsilon\eta\sigma\sigma\nu$ $\mu\epsilon$ in Greek), which are the same words we use in the Jesus Prayer, as well as throughout the many services and devotional prayers of the Church.
-With the Jesus Prayer, our hearts call out to the Lord constantly with the words, "Lord Jesus Christ, have mercy on me!" (Κύριε Ιησού Χριστέ $\epsilon\lambda\epsilon\eta\sigma\sigma\nu$ $\mu\epsilon$ in Greek).
-As Saint Porphyrios says, "The soul is sanctified and purified through the study of the words of the Fathers, through the memorization of the psalms and of portions of Scripture, through the singing of hymns and the repetition of the Jesus Prayer."
+The blind man also uses the words "have mercy on me" ($\epsilon\lambda\epsilon\eta\sigma\sigma\nu\mu\epsilon$, in Greek), which are the same words we use in the Jesus Prayer, as well as throughout the many services and devotional prayers of the Church.
+With the Jesus Prayer (in Greek, $\eta Eu\chi\eta$), our hearts call out to the Lord constantly with the words, "Lord Jesus Christ, have mercy on me!"
+(Kúpiɛ Iŋσoú Xpiστέ ελέησον με, in Greek).
+As Saint Porphyrios of Kavsokalyvia says, "The soul is sanctified and purified through the study of the words of the [Church] Fathers, through the memorization of the psalms and of portions of Scripture, through the singing of hymns and the repetition of the Jesus Prayer."

-As the blind man cried out to the Lord, those who were walking in front of the crowd rebuked him, telling him to be silent, but he cried out even more, "Son of David, have mercy on me!"
-The blind man not only had faith, but he also had perseverance and conviction - he did not give up even when others were telling him to be silent.
-There was a crowd, and no doubt, many voices, but Jesus stopped at the blind man's cry from the heart.
+As the blind man cried out to the Lord, those who were walking in front of the crowd rebuked him, telling him to be silent, but he cried out even more asking the Lord for mercy.
+The blind man not only had faith, but he also had perseverance and conviction.
+He did not give up even when others were telling him to be silent.
+There was a crowd and no doubt, many voices, but Jesus stopped at the blind man's cry from the heart.
 The Lord hears those who cry out to Him in genuine faith and love.